 What works for one will not necessarily work for others.
-It is a process of trial and error and hopefully one of the above will help desensitise you and your tongue from gagging.
+It is a process of trial and error and hopefully one of the above will help desensitize you and your tongue from gagging.

 If you’re thinking of buying a tongue scraper, you may be wondering about the ongoing cost – is this yet another product that you will need to buy on a regular basis?
 The answer is: it depends.

 Manufacturers of the plastic-based products like Orabrush seem to suggest that they are replaced every 3-4 months.
-This makes sense, as after a while the plastic may start to harbour bacteria.
+This makes sense, as after a while the plastic may start to harbor bacteria.

 Other products required?

 Whilst these are not ‘essential’ as part of your routine of cleaning your teeth and mouth, you may want to consider using an antibacterial mouthwash after scraping your tongue, such as chlorhexidine-containing Corsodyl, or peroxide-containing Colgate Peroxyl.

 Do you clean your tongue?
 If you do, did you notice the difference after doing so?
 Let us know what your experience has been.

 Got any tips or tricks for others as to how to reduce the chance of gagging?